 - Garden IV: gross, often complete, displacement of the femoral head.

-- Make an early assessment of any cognitive impairment and any treatable comorbidities, eg anaemia, volume depletion, electrolyte imbalance, uncontrolled diabetes, uncontrolled heart failure, correctable cardiac arrhythmia or ischaemia, acute chest infection or exacerbation of chronic chest conditions.
+- Early assessment for cognitive impairment and treatable comorbidities - eg, anaemia, volume depletion, electrolyte imbalance, acute confusional states, uncontrolled diabetes, uncontrolled heart failure, cardiac ischaemia, arrhythmia, chest infection.

-- Surgery should be performed on the day of, or the day after, admission.
+- Surgery should be performed within one day of admission.

-- Patients with pre-existing joint disease, medium or high activity levels and a reasonable life expectancy should have a total hip replacement rather than hemiarthroplasty as primary treatment.
+- Scottish Intercollegiate Guidelines Network (SIGN) guidance states that patients with pre-existing joint disease, medium or high activity levels and a reasonable life expectancy should have a total hip replacement rather than hemiarthroplasty as primary treatment.

-- The National Institute for Health and Clinical Excellence (NICE) recommends:
+- The National Institute for Health and Care Excellence (NICE) recommends:

 - Replacement arthroplasty (hemiarthroplasty or total hip replacement) for patients with a displaced intracapsular fracture.